Britain is not only London. Here are some of the other notable towns and cities: Two notes before we begin:

 Corby, NorthamptonshireA medium-sized town in Northamptonshire.
 Only notable for being the being home to a large number of Scottish migrant workers which earnt the town the nickname Little Scotland, also according to The Other Wiki the people there speak with an almost Glaswegian accent.
 Has memetic status as a Wretched Hive locally, and its inhabitants are the Butt Monkeys of the rest of the county for no particularly good reason.

 Coventry, West MidlandsHome of Lady Godiva.
-Severely damaged by a German air raid in World War II,note leading to the city's transformation from an historic cathedral city to the soulless, depressing post-war abomination it is infamous for today.
+Severely damaged by a German air raid in World War II,note leading to the city's transformation from an historic cathedral city to the soulless, depressing post-war abomination it is infamous for today (the original cathedral was destroyed in the raid and a new one built next to it.
 For some reason, a person who is ostracised can be said to have been "sent to Coventry".

 Derby, DerbyshireThe largest town in Derbyshire and very close to the border with Nottinghamshire.
 The town's suburbs also almost run into Nottingham's suburbs.
 Many of the Rolls Royce Merlin engines used in the iconic Supermarine Spitfire were made here during WWII, and Rolls Royce still makes plane and submarine engines here today.
 The Bombardier factory here is in danger of closing due to a government decision to award a massive contract to another country instead.